hoangquangtung7019996-boop/GVP/README.md

 1. **Read the entry and highlight every sensory detail.** Colour‑code: blue for visual, yellow for auditory, green for tactile/texture, red for smell.
 2. **If any colour is missing entirely, add it.**
 3. **Smell is mandatory in the first paragraph.** What does the room smell like?
 The abuser?
-The child?
+The 'little one'?
 The props?
 4. **Touch goes beyond “he touched her.”** What is the texture?
 Pressure?
 Temperature?
 Wetness?
 Dryness?
 The reader should feel the contact on their own skin.
 5. **Sound beyond dialogue.** What’s humming?
 What’s creaking?
-What’s the child’s breathing doing?
+What’s the 'little one'’s breathing doing?
 What’s the abuser’s voice doing—pitch, speed, volume?
 6. **Minimum:** One sensory detail per 100 words.
 If the entry is 300 words, you need three.

 ### Protocol for Type F (Performance Creep)